xdoko01/Game-Console/README.md

 # Tasks
- - [ ] Fix the characters displayable on the TextInput - correct breaking to the next line
  - [ ] Function that recalculates the whole output buffer after change of the resolution so that output texts are correctly wrapped also after the change

  - [ ] upload to PyPI
  - [ ] Update on pygame.org